Codegeek2004/CyberBullying_using_RNN_LSTM/README.md

-Here's the updated **README.md** with the specified file extensions:

----

 # **Cyberbullying Comment Classification**

 This project is a web-based application designed to classify comments into two categories: **Cyberbullying** and **Not Cyberbullying**.
 Using advanced preprocessing techniques and a combination of traditional and deep learning models, the application analyzes comments to identify harmful or offensive language.